A lightcone catalogue from the Millennium-XXL simulation: improved spatial interpolation and colour distributions for the DESI BGS: Luminosity function: dependence on environment and colour

 We also calculate the luminosity in different environments, split into red and blue galaxies.
 This colour split is done with the cut ${}^0(g-r)=0.63$, where we convert the rest-frame colours in the mock to the reference redshift $z_\mathrm{ref}=0$ using Eq.~\ref{eq:kcorr_col_0}.
 As in \citet{McNaught-Roberts2014}, the evolutionary correction applied to the absolute magnitudes is different for the red and blue galaxies.
 This $E$-correction uses $Q_{0,\mathrm{red}}=0.80$ and $Q_{0,\mathrm{blue}}=2.12$.

 The luminosity function, split by environment and colour, is shown in Fig.~\ref{fig:lf_colour}.
 The solid curves are the measurements from the mocks, and the dotted lines are Schechter fits to the GAMA data, with the lowest densities in the top left panel, and the highest densities in the bottom right.
-The galaxies in the mock catalogue show good agreement with the trends in the GAMA data.
+The Schechter parameters are taken from figure~13 of \citet{McNaught-Roberts2014}.\footnote{The $\alpha$ parameters in figure~13 of \citet{McNaught-Roberts2014} are provided relative to a reference Schechter function, with $\alpha_\mathrm{tot,red}=-0.38$ and $\alpha_\mathrm{tot,blue}=-1.37$.} The galaxies in the mock catalogue show good agreement with the trends in the GAMA data.
 In each panel, the slope at the faint end, $\alpha$, is negative for blue galaxies and positive for red galaxies, and the characteristic magnitude, $M_*$, is smaller for the blue galaxies.
 Bright, central galaxies, are more likely to be red, while faint satellite galaxies are more likely to be blue.
-The agreement between mock and data, is not perfect, and some differences can be see in the faint end slope in certain density bins, but it is remarkably good, given that the mock was not tuned to reproduce these quantities.
+The agreement between mock and data, is remarkably good, given that the mock was not tuned to reproduce these quantities.